 Doubtless, everyone who has read and had feelings about Lowell will in some measure wish that this book were something it is not: some will wish that it contained more than a few stray mentions of Lowell’s Vietnam War opposition and his other political activity, while others will regret that it did not contain more incisive analysis of his poetic craft.
 Such will be the case for any great book about any great poet.

 I cannot speak for others of my generation, but during my growing up, Lowell often seemed to me to be dismissed by my elders as a relic of a no-longer-relevant past.
 My grade-school teachers never mentioned him, while some of my college instructors alluded to him with impatience and irritation as if they had outgrown him: they would shake their heads over Lowell’s wrongheadedness as they retold the infamous anecdote about how Lowell wore a peeved face when Frank O’Hara performed “Poem (Lana Turner has collapsed!)” at a 1962 poetry reading that the two men headlined together (Lowell is thought to have been displeased that O’Hara was performing a poem he had scribbled on the Staten Island Ferry rather than a more “serious” poem that had undergone laborious rewritings and revisions).
 Lowell was made out to be a sort of bugaboo, a crotchety elder statesman of poetry, more limestone than flesh-and-blood, to be rebelled against if he was to be thought of at all.
 Jamison’s big-hearted, sympathetic, and exhaustively researched book does contemporary readers an invaluable service by helping resuscitate Lowell’s reputation, reminding us not only of his genius but also of his humanity and, with it, his ongoing relevance to life and poetry today.

-Latest posts by Jenna Lê (see all)
+Also by Jenna Lê (see all)

 - Purses - June 24, 2018